SUMEETRM/covid19-ai/README.md

 Store the images in your dataset directory

 ## Donate
 If you like this project, please donate.
-We turned down offers fromm a few comapnies and decided to open source the model instead.
+We turned down offers from a few comapnies and decided to open source the model instead.
 Your donations would help us keep up the work.